jcopperman/QUpAutomationFramework/README.md

 A sample test project is included to demonstrate the use of the framework.

 TODOS:
-Add a IJavascriptExecutor helper for console related tests Add a screenshot helper for taking screenshots on failure Add support for headless browser automation
+Add a IJavascriptExecutor helper for console related tests, a screenshot helper for taking screenshots on failure and support for headless browser automation